 First of all, thank you PhotoUp for the opportunity through our EDP.
-It has been very meaningful and worthwhile time spent in giving back to others.
+It has been a very meaningful and worthwhile time spent giving back to others.
 Our trip to San Pablo was one of the most memorable activities we were able to do as part of our Community Impact Projects.

 Seeing how the locals reacted to a bunch of tourists coming to their community to share simple joys through the school supplies we were able to bring, was just priceless.
-The trip has allowed us not only to create impact in the community, but also allowed us to meet new people and build friendships.
+The trip has allowed us not only to create an impact in the community but also allowed us to meet new people and build friendships.
 It has also allowed me to look at the simple life that we can live even in times of modern conveniences.
-The trip was fun, and the stoke has not left me since, hence the term we coined the trip ‘Endless Samar’.
+The trip was fun, and the stoke has not left me since hence the term we coined the trip ‘Endless Samar’.

 After distributing the school supplies to students, the locals guided us through a 30-minute trek into the mountains to have lunch at Pahungaw Falls.
-We couldn’t resist the urge to plunge in the cool jungle waters.
+We couldn’t resist the urge to plunge into the cool jungle waters.